 The Science Behind Egg Buoyancy

 Density is defined as mass per unit volume.
 When an egg loses moisture and gains air, its mass decreases while its volume remains relatively constant.
 This results in a lower density.
 If the egg's density becomes lower than that of water, it will float.
-Therefore, the float test essentially measures the age and condition of the egg based on the air cell's size and the overall density.
+Because of this, the float test essentially measures the age and condition of the egg based on the air cell's size and the overall density.

 Historical Context of Egg Freshness Tests